lucky20511/Algorithms/list-of-questions/question-list.md

 22. Additive Number -- Observe that only two first element has multiple possible way.
 The left steps are unique path.

 23. Isomorphic Strings -- S want to map to T, T also want to map to S. Why not S and T map a same unique number.
-So we can easily check if the S and T are 2gether.
+So we can easily check if the S and T are together.
 Here index is that unique and trivial number we can use.

 24. Find Peak Element -- If there is some "directional" feature, try to think about Binary Search